Ashburn, Virginia: Economy

 The George Washington University's Virginia Science and Technology Campus and the Howard Hughes Medical Institute's Janelia Research Campus are located north of Ashburn in the University Center and Lansdowne CDPs, respectively.
+In 2026, the George Washington University sold their campus in Ashburn to Amazon Data Services for over $400 million, which Amazon plans to use for the construction of a new data center.
 The BigBear.ai Performance Center, the training facility for the Washington Commanders of the National Football League, is located in the east part of Ashburn.

-Airbus Group, Inc., a defense contractor headed by former NASA administrator Sean O'Keefe, has a second location in Ashburn in addition to its main office in Herndon, Virginia.
+Airbus Group, Inc., which is the North American affiliate of multinational aerospace corporation Airbus, and a large defense contractor, has a second location in Ashburn in addition to its main office in Herndon, Virginia.

-Government

-Federal

-The National Transportation Safety Board once operated the Ashburn Aviation Field Office in Ashburn; it was the regional headquarters of the NTSB Aviation Eastern Region.
-The office relocated to Washington DC in early 2023.

 Education

 Colleges and universities

 George Washington University and Strayer University have campuses in the area.
 In December 2009, it was announced that George Mason University was planning to set up a campus in Ashburn, to be located at Exit 6 off the Dulles Greenway.
-George Mason University ended its presence in Loudon County in 2024.